-Through the reasoning of the MQ scheduler, Computer Producer Agent decides to accept it and finish it by time 40 (it leaves 4 units slack time) to earn extra early reward 6 ((70-40)0.0120) units MQ\$.
-Its local utility increases by 20 units after the accomplishment of this task.
+Through the reasoning of the MQ scheduler, Computer Producer Agent decides to accept it and finish it by time 40.
+Its local utility increases by 14 (after paying the sub-contractor agents) units after the accomplishment of this task.
 Hence the following two task requests: Get_Hardware_A and Deliver_Computer_A are sent to Hardware Producer Agent and Transport Agent respectively: